snwfdhmp/liquipedia-to-ical/README.md

 ## What is it ?

 I was tired of not having any simple way of adding esport matches to my calendar.
-Some apps try to achieve that but none is really simple and integrates well in my workflow.
+Some apps tried to achieve that but none really achieved that simply and none integrates well into my workflow.
 So I build this.

-This service lets import iCal URLs, also known as .ICS URLs, based on Liquipedia pages.
+This service lets you use **Liquipedia match pages as iCal URLs**, also known as .ICS URLs.

-It parses the Liquipedia match page and returns events as ICS.
+It parses the Liquipedia match page in real time and returns events as ICS.

 ## How does it work ?

-Find the match page you want.
-For example [Rocket League](https://liquipedia.net/rocketleague/Liquipedia:Matches) or [League of Legends](https://liquipedia.net/leagueoflegends/Liquipedia:Matches).
-Strictly use pages of this format or it won't work.
+Find the match page of the game you want.
+For example [Rocket League](https://liquipedia.net/rocketleague/Liquipedia:Matches) or [League of Legends](https://liquipedia.net/leagueoflegends/Liquipedia:Matches). **Strictly use pages of this format or it won't work.**

 Your calendar URL is `https://ics.snwfdhmp.com/matches.ics?url=<your_url>`.